Cancer Drugs Approved Quickly Often Fail To Measure Up Later

 For example, Genentech's Avastin, or bevacizumab, won accelerated approval to treat the deadly brain cancer glioblastoma, but the drug did not extend the lives of patients in a follow-up study.

 Sometimes patients value drugs because they improve their quality of life.
-This drug didn't do that either, yet the FDA left it on the market.
+This drug didn't do that either, yet the FDA left it on the market as an approved treatment for glioblastoma.

 "So that was the most baffling thing," says Bishal Gyawali, an oncologist on the research team.
 "I find it very difficult to understand."